skyvers/skyve-dev-guide/_pages/customers.md

 resources folder.

 #### Internationalisation
-Internationalisation and language support can also be specified when declaring the customer using the _language_ attribute , and Skyve supports both left-to-right and right-to-left languages.
+Skyve supports building apps for local language support and multi-language support (internationalisation) and both left-to-right and right-to-left languages.

 ![Example Arabic with right-to-left](../assets/images/customers/arabic-detail.png "Example Arabic view with right-to-left")

+To set a default language for a customer, include the language property in the customer.xml declaration as follows.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>